TumblerWarren/Virtual_Avatar_ChatBot/readme.md

 - Start Vtube Studio and toggle on "Start Api" from settings
 - Double click to run the start.bat file
 - Allow the plugin in Vtube studio
-- In terminal, when Mic comes, please CTRL and then speak
+- In terminal, when Mic comes, press CTRL and then speak